FAQs

 How does your faith in Christ impact how you handle having this condition?

 I don’t know what I would do or where I would be without my Jesus.
 He is life, light, hope, strength, and power.
 He is my all!
-Every alter has a personal relationship with Him and worships Him as Savior and King.
+Every part of me has a personal relationship with Him and seeks Him as Savior and King.

 Because of His Word, I can trust that nothing happens outside of His wisdom and sovereignty, even trauma and great pain (Romans 8).
 I can be sure that I am fearfully and wonderfully made and He is near to me in even the darkest times (Psalm 139) and that I am fully loved by Him, every part of me.
 Nothing about the way that I am, body or mind or soul, is outside of His design (Isaiah 64:8, John 9:3).
 I can also trust that every step of my journey was planned by Him for His glory and my good (Psalm 23:3)—even the years parts of me spent living as “fictional characters” shaped me and was His perfect plan for how I would go out and serve Him in this life (Job 23:10, Psalm 139:16).